Find out how to use your cellphone in the UK & see the best UK SIM cards for visitors and new UK residents.

 Getting a UK SIM Card

-It’s a straightforward process getting a prepaid SIM card in the UK.
+It’s a straightforward process getting a prepaid SIM in the UK.
 There’s no need to be a UK resident, and you don’t need to provide any identification documents.
 You will, however, need to make sure that your cellphone is unlocked from your carrier before you arrive in the UK.

 At present, giffgaff is our recommended SIM card for anyone who is visiting or moving to the UK.
-Unlike most other networks, they offer international delivery for free on all of their SIM cards.
+Unlike most other networks, they offer free international delivery on all of their SIM cards.
 You can also activate and recharge your SIM card using a credit card or debit card that’s registered outside the UK.
 This differs from most other networks where you’ll normally need to use a bank card that’s registered inside the UK.

 giffgaff